The Best Lenses for Family Photography: A Guide

 My favourite lens to work with is the Canon RF 50mm f/1.2L USM because it’s so sharp, so fast, but also has such beautiful bokeh.
 Sometimes the sharpest lenses can have a very brittle feel to the bokeh so that’s something to look at when you’re choosing a 50mm.
 As mentioned before, the bokeh varies between lens models and between brands.

-When I’m recommending a lens though I go for the Canon EF 50mm f/1.8 STM, the ‘nifty fifty’, which I believe is one of the best lenses that Canon make.
-The EF 50mm f/1.8 STM is affordable (it’s currently £99 on Wex), so it’s a brilliant place to start if you want to try a fast prime lens but don’t want to spend a lot of money.
-In comparison, the Canon RF 50mm f/1.2L USM is £2329.
-I know many professional photographers who shoot with the EF 50mm f/1.8 STM and love it.
+When I’m recommending a lens to beginners I go for the Canon RF 50mm f/1.8 STM for mirrorless or the Canon EF 50mm f/1.8 STM for DSLR users, the ‘nifty fifty’, which I believe is one of the best lenses that Canon make.
+The RF 50mm f/1.8 STM is affordable (it’s currently £184 on Wex), so it’s a brilliant place to start if you want to try a fast prime lens but don’t want to spend a lot of money.
+In comparison, the Canon RF 50mm f/1.2L USM is £2449.
+I know many professional photographers who shoot with the RF and EF 50mm f/1.8 STM and love it.

 When we build our lens collections there’s a temptation to always go straight in at the top and buy the very best lenses for family photography.
 I’ve always believed it’s better to buy once and get the best I can afford than to buy cheap and buy twice.
 There’s also a good argument that lenses will retain their value much longer than cameras which are updated more quickly, so it’s better to invest in good glass rather than the fanciest camera.
 But, of course, it’s all budget-dependent and when we start out that budget is limited so it’s not sensible to get into debt to buy fancy lenses.
 We don’t need to spend £2000 on a lens until we know the lens will make that money back tenfold.

-Over the last seventeen years I’ve had four 50mm lenses.
+Over the last twenty-three years I’ve had four 50mm lenses.
 I started with the Canon EF 50mm f/1.4 USM lens which I had for years before I upgraded to the Canon EF 50mm f/1.2L USM.
-I had two copies of that lens, the first one was dropped on a concrete floor (there were tears) and I still have the second copy.
-I use it infrequently now I have the RF version as this is much newer and has better technology: it’s a sharper lens and faster to focus.
+I had two copies of that lens, the first one was dropped on a concrete floor (there were tears) and I used the second copy until my move to mirrorless.
+Now I have the RF version which is utterly incredible and a huge step forward – it’s much sharper and much faster to focus.
 I bought the RF lens when I bought an EOS R as I’d used it when I was lucky enough to test it before it was launched.
 I fell in love with the lens there and then.

 As I mentioned I now have the RF 50mm f/1.8 lens too, it’s nice to have a small light lens for family days out and I also believe that if I’m going to regularly recommend a piece of equipment, I need to like it enough to use it regularly myself.